Learning objective

 This objective helps connect Equilibrium and Le Chatelier's principle to exam-style questions, flashcards, and revision notes for Chemical equilibria, Le Chatelier's principle and Kc.

-1 linked- Misunderstanding Dynamic Equilibrium: To correct this, remember that dynamic equilibrium occurs in a closed system when the rates of the forward and reverse reactions are equal, leading to constant concentrations of reactants and products.
-This means that even if the concentrations are not equal, the system is still at equilibrium as long as the rates are balanced.
+- Dynamic Equilibrium: A state in a closed system where the rates of the forward and reverse reactions are equal, leading to constant concentrations of reactants and products.

 Revision tools